janakaras/docker-in-the-cloud/Report.md

 ### 1.2.
 Goal <a name="goal"></a>

-The goal was to deploy our web application in the cloud.
-All included steps such as setting up the infrastructure, upload the application to the cloud environment, starting the app in the cloud, etc. were supposed to be automated in a CI/CD-Pipeline.
+The goal is to automatically deploy our web application in the cloud.
+This will be done in a Github CI/CD-Pipeline: All included steps such as setting up the infrastructure, uploading the application to the cloud environment, starting the app in the cloud, etc. will be automated.

 ## 2. Basic Structure and Tools <a name="basic_tools"></a>